K03N-S/theblock/README.md

 **Bare metal is humbling.** Cloud Kubernetes abstracts away an enormous amount of complexity — networking, storage, node health, certificate management.
 Doing all of it by hand exposed exactly what those managed services are actually doing for you.

 **Distributed storage is hard.** Getting Longhorn stable took the most iteration of anything in this project.
-Understanding how replication, node failure, and volume attachment interaction was a significant learning curve.
+Understanding how replication, node failure, and volume attachment interact was a significant learning curve.

 **Networking is everything.** K3S needs consistent node-to-node communication.
 Any flakiness in the LAN — a bad cable, an overloaded switch port — shows up as mysterious pod scheduling failures and etcd timeouts.
 I learned to diagnose network issues from Kubernetes error messages, which felt like being a forensics detective.